Stable maps to quotient stacks with a properly stable point: Extended weighted blow-ups

 In this section we first introduce extended weighted blow-ups, which are a mild generalization of weighted blow-ups, and are more amenable for compactifying moduli spaces of maps to algebraic stacks.
-Then we give a criterion for when a stack can be obtained as an extended weighted blow-up; this will be the main tool to prove \Cref{thm_intro_hassett}.
-Finally we prove \Cref{thm_you_can_embed_a_Stack_in_one_with_open_dm_by_taking_deformations_to_nc}, which allows to embed any algebraic stack $\cX$ with a good moduli space $\cX\to X$ and a properly stable point in an algebraic stack $\widetilde{\cX}$ with the same good moduli space $\widetilde{\cX}\to X$, and such that $\widetilde{\cX}\to X$ contains an open substack which is proper and Deligne-Mumford. \begin{Teo} Let $\cX$ be an algebraic stack with a good moduli space $p:\cX\to X$, and with an open dense $U\subseteq X$ such that $\cX\times_XU$ is Deligne-Mumford.
+Then we prove \Cref{thm_you_can_embed_a_Stack_in_one_with_open_dm_by_taking_deformations_to_nc}, which allows to embed any algebraic stack $\cX$ with a good moduli space $\cX\to X$ and a properly stable point in an algebraic stack $\widetilde{\cX}$ with the same good moduli space $\widetilde{\cX}\to X$, and such that $\widetilde{\cX}\to X$ contains an open substack which is proper and Deligne-Mumford. \begin{Teo} Let $\cX$ be an algebraic stack with a good moduli space $p:\cX\to X$, and with an open dense $U\subseteq X$ such that $\cX\times_XU$ is Deligne-Mumford.
 Then there is an algebraic stack $\widetilde{\cX}$ with an open embedding $i:\cX\hookrightarrow \widetilde{\cX}$ such that: \begin{enumerate} \item $\widetilde{\cX}$ has a good moduli space which is isomorphic to $X$, and $i$ induces an isomorphism on good moduli spaces, \item there is a morphism $\pi:\widetilde{\cX}\to \cX$ which is an isomorphism over the open subset of $\cX$ given by $(\pi\circ p)^{-1}(U)$, \item the morphism $\pi\circ i$ is isomorphic to the identity, \item there is a line bundle $\cL_{DM}$ on $\widetilde{\cX}$ such that $\widetilde{\cX}(\cL_{DM})^{ss}_X$ is Deligne-Mumford and proper over $X$, \item if $\cX$ is a global quotient by a reductive group, then $\widetilde{\cX}$ can be chosen to be a global quotient by a reductive group. \end{enumerate} In particular, the stack $\widetilde{\cX}$ satisfies \Cref{assumptions:extension of line bundle} if $\cX=[W/G]$ for $G$ reductive and $X$ is projective. \end{Teo} In particular, we can combine \Cref{thm_you_can_embed_a_Stack_in_one_with_open_dm_by_taking_deformations_to_nc} with the results of \Cref{sec:qmaps} to get the following \begin{Cor} Let $\cX$ be an algebraic stack with a good moduli space $p:\cX\to X$, and with an open dense $U\subseteq X$ such that $\cX\times_XU$ is Deligne-Mumford.
 Assume that $\cX=[W/G]$, where $G$ is a reductive group.
 Then there is a schematically dense open embedding $\cX\subseteq \widetilde{\cX}$ as in \Cref{thm_you_can_embed_a_Stack_in_one_with_open_dm_by_taking_deformations_to_nc}, and there is an algebraic stack $\cQ_{g,n}(\widetilde{\cX}, \widetilde{\cX}(\cL_\dm)^{ss}_X,\beta)$ parametrizing stable quasimaps $\sC\to \widetilde{\cX}$ of genus $g$ and class $\beta$. \end{Cor} \begin{Remark} Recall locus $\cS:=\{x\in X:p^{-1}(x)$ is a Deligne-Mumford gerbe$\}$ is open in $X$ from \cite{ER21}*{Proposition 2.6}.
 So if $X$ is irreducible, if there is a point in $\cS$ then $\cS$ is a dense open subscheme of $X$. \end{Remark}